The NTU Partitioned Matching Game for International Kidney Exchange Programs: Introduction

-The different contexts mentioned above justify the study of the computational complexity both for instances where the size of each partition class is bounded, and for instances where the number of partition classes (i.e., players) is bounded.
+The motivations mentioned above justify the study of the computational complexity both for instances where the size of each partition class is bounded, and for instances where the number of partition classes (i.e., players) is bounded.
 Our main results are as follows: \begin{itemize}

-\item For the NTU matching game with couples, we show that the weak core is always non-empty and a weak core solution can be found in polynomial time.
+\item For the NTU matching game with couples, we show that the weak core is always nonempty and a weak core solution can be found in polynomial time.
 As the technically most involved result of the paper, we construct a polynomial-time algorithm for deciding if the strong core is empty, and for finding a strong core solution, if it exists.
-The proof uses a complicated analysis of the structure of paths and cycles that are alternating between edges of the graph and ``edges'' corresponding to the couples.
-An interesting consequence of our result is that the vertex sets of matchings in the strong core can be described as the common bases of two matroids (it is well known that vertex sets of maximum matchings are the bases of the so-called matching matroid; matchings in the strong core are additionally bases of a generalized partition matroid defined by the structure of alternating paths and cycles).
+The proof uses an analysis of the structure of paths and cycles that are alternating between edges of the graph and ``edges'' corresponding to the couples.
+Our results also imply that we can efficiently optimize on the strong core, i.e., for any given edge costs, we can find a minimum cost matching in the strong core in polynomial time.
+This is remarkable since optimizing on the weak core turns out to be an NP-hard problem.

-\item We show that if the number of players is bounded by a constant, then the problems of checking membership in the weak and strong cores, and of finding elements in the weak and strong cores are all polynomial-time solvable.
-These results follow fairly easily using tools from matroid theory; here we use common bases of a matching matroid and a generalized partition matroid in a different context.
+\item We show that if the number of players is bounded by a constant, then the problems of checking membership in the weak and strong cores, and of finding minimum cost elements in the weak and strong cores are all polynomial-time solvable.

 \item In contrast to the above results, we show that problems where the size of each partition class is bounded by a constant are hard even for fairly small constants.
-In particular, deciding whether a matching is in the weak or strong core is coNP-complete even when each partition class has size at most 3. \end{itemize}
+In particular, deciding whether a matching is in the weak or strong core is coNP-complete even when each partition class has size at most 3.
+Similarly, deciding the weak or strong core's emptiness also becomes NP-hard, even for small sizes. \end{itemize}